alissonmarcs/ft_printf/README.md

 `ft_printf` is a function that mimics the original standardard `printf`.
 So, a call like `ft_printf("my name is %s\n", "John")` will write `my name is John` in your terminal.

-The following conversios are implemented:
+The following conversios have been implemented:
 - %c prints a single char
 - %s prints a string
 - %d prints a number in base 10